LJardimDeQueiroz/cluster_credibility/README.md

 cc(clustering_matrix, clusters)

-#It returns a data frame containing two columns: name of the clustering hypothesis and the value of CC
+#It returns a data frame containing two columns: name of the clustering hypothesis and the value of CC.
 ```

 ## **References**